-AdjIt $it(const\ leda::graph\&\ G,\ leda::node\ n,\ leda::edge\ e);$ introduces a variable it of this class marked with n and e and associated with G.

-Precondition: n is a node and e an edge of G and source(e) = n.

-void $it.init(const\ graphtype\&\ G)$

-associates it with G and marks it with $n' = G.first_node()$ and $G.first_adj_edge(n')$.

-void $it.init(const\ graphtype\&\ G,\ const\ nodetype\&\ n)$

-associates it with G and marks it with n and $G.first_adj_edge(v)$.

-void $it.init(const\ qraphtype\&\ G,\ const\ nodetype\&\ n,\ const\ edgetype\&\ e)$ associates it with G and marks it with n and e.
-Precondition: n is a node and e an edge of G and source(e) = n.
+AdjIt $it(const \ leda:: graph\& G, \ leda:: node \ n, \ leda:: edge \ e);$ introduces a variable it of this class marked with n and e and associated with G. Precondition: n is a node and e an edge of G and source(e) = n.

-void it.update(leda::edge e)

-it marks e afterwards.

-void it.reset() resets it to $G.first_adj_edge(n)$ where G and n are the marked node and associated graph.

-void it.insert(const AdjIt& other)

-creates a new edge from the marked node of it to the marked node of other. it is marked with the new edge afterwards.
+void it .init(const graphtyp pe& G) associates it with G and marks it with $n' = G.first_node()$ and G.first_adj_edge(n'). void it.init(const graphtyp $e\& G, \ const \ nodetype\& \ n)$ associates it with G and marks it with n and $G.first_adj_edge(v)$.
+Precondition: n is a node of G . void it .init(const graphtyp where G , const nodetype n , const edgetype e e) associates it with G and marks it with n and e .
+Precondition: n is a node and e an edge of G and source(e) = n. void it.update(leda::edge e) it marks e afterwards. void it .reset() resets it to $G.first_adj_edge(n)$ where G and n are the marked node and associated graph. void it.insert(const AdjIt& z other) creates a new edge from the marked node of it to the marked node of other . it is marked with the new edge afterwards.
 The marked node of it does not change.

-voidit.del()deletes the marked leaving edge, i.e. it.valid() returns false afterwards.
-Precondition: it.valid() returns true. voidit.reset_end() resets it to $G.last_adj_edge(n)$ where G and n are the marked node and associated graph. it.make_invalid() makes it invalid, i.e. it.valid() will be false afterwards voidand it marks no node. it.update(leda::node n)voidit marks n and the first leaving edge of n afterwards. void $it.update(leda::node\ n, leda::edge\ e)$ it marks n and e afterwards.
-AdjIt&it = const AdjIt & it 2assigns it2 to it.
-This method returns a reference to it.bool $it == const \ AdjIt\& \ it2$ returns true if and only if it and it2 are equal, i.e. if the marked nodes and edges are equal. boolit.has_node() returns true if and only if it marks a node. boolit.eol()returns !it.valid() which is true if and only if there is no successor edge left, i.e. if all edges of the edge set are passed (eol: end of list). boolit.valid() returns true if and only if end of sequence not yet passed, i.e. if there is an edge in the edge set that was not yet passed. leda :: edgereturns the marked edge or nil if it.valid() returns it.get_edge() false. leda::nodereturns the marked node or nil if it.has_node() returns it.get_node() false. const leda::graph& it.get_graph() returns the associated graph.
-AdjItit.curr_adj() If the currently associated edge leaves the marked node, this method returns a new adjacency iterator that is associated with n' = target(e) and G.first_adj_edge(n') where G is the associated graph.
-Otherwise it returns a new adjacency iterator that is associated with n' = source(e) and G.first_in_edge(n') where G is the associated graph.
+void it.del() deletes the marked leaving edge, i.e. it.valid() returns false afterwards.
+Precondition: it.valid() returns true. void it.reset_end() resets it to $G.last_adj_edge(n)$ where G and n are the marked node and associated graph. void it .make_invalid() makes it invalid, i.e. $it.valid()$ will be false afterwards and it marks no node. void it.update(leda::node n) it marks n and the first leaving edge of n afterwards. void it.update(leda::node n, leda::edge e) it marks n and e afterwards.
+AdjIt& it = const AdjIt& it2 5 5 assigns $it2$ to it .
+This method returns a reference to it . bool it == const AdjIt& it2 returns true if and only if it and $it2$ are equal, i.e. if the marked nodes and edges are equal. bool it .has_node() returns true if and only if it marks a node. bool it.eol() returns ! it.valid () which is true if and only if there is no successor edge left, i.e. if all edges of the edge set are passed (eol: end of list). bool it .valid() returns true if and only if end of sequence not yet passed, i.e. if there is an edge in the edge set that was not yet passed. leda::edge it.get_edge() returns the marked edge or nil if $it.valid(\)$ returns false. leda::node it.get_node() returns the marked node or nil if $it.has_node(\)$ returns false. $const \ leda::$ graph& it.get_graph() returns the associated graph.
+AdjIt it. curr_adj() If the currently associated edge leaves the marked node, this method returns a new adjacency iter- ator that is associated with $n' = target(e)$ and $G.first_adj_edge(n')$ where G is the associated graph.
+Otherwise it returns a new adjacency iterator that is associated with $n' = source(e)$ and $G.first_in_edge(n')$ where G is the associated graph.
+Precondition: $it.valid()$ returns true.